StitchNet: Composing Neural Networks from Pre-Trained Fragments: Results

 \subsection{StitchNet Generation}

-We generate StitchNets with Algorithm~\ref{alg:stitchnet} using the fragment pool and the dataset described in Section~\ref{subsec:fragmentpool}~and~\ref{subsec:dataset}.
+We generate StitchNets with Algorithm~\ref{alg:stitchnet} using the fragment pool and the dataset described in Sec.~\ref{subsec:fragmentpool}~and~\ref{subsec:dataset}.
 We set $K=2$, $T=0.5$ and $L=16$.
 The number of samples $M$ in $\bD$ used for the stitching process is 32.

 Given these hyperparameters, a total of 89 StitchNets are generated.
 We evaluate them on the test set of completely unseen test samples.
-Summary statistics for the generated StitchNets are shown in Figure~\ref{fig:summarystatistics}, including accuracy (\ref{fig:hist_accuracy}), number of fragments per StitchNet (\ref{fig:hist_fragments}), CKA score (\ref{fig:hist_cka}), and number of parameters per StitchNet (\ref{fig:hist_parameters}).
+Summary statistics for the generated StitchNets are shown in Fig.~\ref{fig:summarystatistics}, including accuracy (\ref{fig:hist_accuracy}), number of fragments per StitchNet (\ref{fig:hist_fragments}), CKA score (\ref{fig:hist_cka}), and number of parameters per StitchNet (\ref{fig:hist_parameters}).